Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/02-files/page-02.md

     <h3><b>J</b>oint <b>P</b>hotographic <b>E</b>xperts <b>G</b>roup (<b>JPEG</b> or <b>JPG</b>)</h3>
     <p>The JPEG is the most-utilized image format in digital publishing.
 JPEGs can be compressed to low-, medium, and high-quality.
 This means that smaller JPEG files can be displayed on mobile screens without sacrificing the integrity of the image.

-    Keep in mind that file types like JPG, PNG, and GIF are “rastered” and have defined dimensions.
-This means the image will lose quality when resized, and should not be manipulated beyond its original dimensions (width and height).</p>
+    Keep in mind that file types like JPG, PNG, and GIF are “raster” images and have defined dimensions.
+Being a raster image means the image loses quality when resized or changing the original dimensions (width and height).</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Good for photographs, artwork, or other detailed images.</li>